 - Zest and juice of 1 lime

-- In a large skillet or medium pot, toast the coconut flakes and sesame seeds over medium heat until they get a bit brown (2-3 minutes).
-Stir frequently so they don’t burn.
-Transfer to a small bowl and set aside.
-Wipe out the pot so any leftovers don’t burn.
+- In a large skillet or medium pot, toast the coconut flakes and sesame seeds over medium heat until they start to brown (1-2 minutes).
+Transfer them to a small dish and set aside.

-- Bring the rice to a boil and then turn it down to a low simmer, cover the pan and allow the rice to simmer for about 15 minutes until it gets tender and most of the liquid is absorbed and the rice is tender.
+- Bring the rice to a boil and then turn it down to a low simmer.
+Cover the pan and cook the rice for 30-35 minutes until the liquid is absorbed and the rice is tender.
 Check the rice a few times and add more vegetable broth as needed.